 Food shopping on a budget can feel defeating before you even start.
 Scanning ads, clipping coupons, it all seems overwhelming, but we are here to help, and we know a thing or two about saving money.
-We recently shared how to have a wedding on a budget, the least expensive foods you can buy, and how to build an emergency savings account realistically!
+We recently shared how to have a wedding on a budget, the least expensive foods you can buy, and how to realistically build an emergency savings account!

 In this post, we’re sharing practical ways to save money on grocery shopping without sacrificing taste, variety, or nutrition.
 With a bit of savvy shopping and simple planning, you’ll become a pro at grocery shopping on a budget in no time.